cybertoothca/ember-cli-marked-down/README.md

 This addon provides a means to generate html formatted markup from _markdown_ source.
-The [ShowdownJS](https://github.com/showdownjs/showdown) library is leveraged to generate the html and this addon has been designed to be configured at the application's `environment.js` level.
+The [ShowdownJS](https://github.com/showdownjs/showdown) library is leveraged to generate the html and this addon has been designed to be globally configured at the application's `environment.js` level.

-It seems worth mentioning that [Markdown was created by John Gruber](https://daringfireball.net/projects/markdown/) and the ShowdownJS library was authored by John Fraser and is a _vanilla_ port of the original works.
+It is worth mentioning that [Markdown was created by John Gruber](https://daringfireball.net/projects/markdown/) and the ShowdownJS library was authored by John Fraser and is a _vanilla_ port of Gruber's original works.

 ## Cross-Side Scripting (XSS) Vulnerability